-Please refer to the Scholarships Office for other non-law specific scholarships
+Please refer to the Scholarships & Financial Support Service for other non-law specific scholarships

 Conditions of award and value of these prizes and scholarships may vary as a consequence of this review.